jaisonsantos/state-tax-wizard-44/docs/environment.md

 - `frontend.yml` performs `npm install`, `npm run typecheck`, and `npm run build`.
 - The smoke test can be invoked in CI by running `make up`, `make migrate`, `make seed`, and `make smoke` sequentially on a runner with Docker access.
+## Runbook: make security-smoke

+Validates HMAC signing, timestamp skew, and replay protection.

+1. Ensure the stack is running and seeded (`make migrate && make seed`).
+2. Export `SMOKE_HMAC_SECRET` if the seed default has been rotated.
+3. Execute `make security-smoke`.
+4. The target will:
+   - Log in, fetch a demo store, and sign `/v1/fees/apply` payloads with timestamp + nonce headers.
+   - Assert the initial apply succeeds, a replay attempt returns `409` with `detail.code = replay_detected`, and a stale timestamp yields `401`.
+   - Print summary output including the replay/stale status codes.
+5. On failure, inspect the exit message and check `security` logs or Prometheus counters via `/metrics`.